 Halloween is a FUN holiday meant to be enjoyed.

-Keep it neutral.
 Controlling your child’s intake can lead to secretive eating, overeating, sense of urgency with intake and can create black and white thinking around these certain treats as being “bad” or needing to be controlled or managed.
 The more you, as the parent, make a big deal of it, the more the child is going to feel that there is something wrong or shameful about it.
 And shame around food never helps a child become a healthy eater!
 By remaining neutral, the children will figure out what they want to eat and how frequently they want to consume it.
-They may decide to count every piece of candy they’ve made out with in their haul and be more excited about the sheer abundance of their loot and less about the actual candy itself.
-They may want to trade with their friends / siblings or decide to donate it.
+They may decide to count every piece of candy they’ve made out within their haul and be more excited about the sheer abundance of their loot and less about the actual candy itself.
+They may want to trade with their friends/siblings or decide to donate it.
 If you don’t make a big deal over it, they are less likely to do the same.

 Restricting a child’s intake can often lead to overeating and in the long run, an unhealthy relationship with food.
 Being excited about sweets is a normal and totally healthy response.
 Cultivating fear or worry or shame around the experience is not.

-Enjoying as desired – Keep Halloween candy in an open, easily accessible space.
-We tend to want most the foods that we restrict ourselves from, but allowing ourselves that treat as desired helps to naturally take in what we need, rather than getting as much as possible before it disappears.
-Keeping candy in the cabinet above the fridge or setting a limit per night holds the potential to transform this candy from a regular food in the home into a treat that can only be had on select occasions.
+Keep Halloween candy in an open, easily accessible space.
+We tend to most want the foods that we restrict ourselves from, but allowing ourselves that treat as desired helps to naturally take in what we need, rather than getting as much as possible before it disappears.
+Keeping candy in the cabinet above the fridge or setting a limit per night holds the potential to transform this candy from regular food in the home into a treat that can only be had on select occasions.
 This could result in your kids eating more candy in one sitting than the body really wants because they are afraid that this may be their only chance to have it.
-As soon as they feel like they cannot get the pumpkin shaped Reese’s peanut butter cup whenever they want it, they will likely want it ten times more.
+As soon as they feel like they cannot get the pumpkin-shaped Reese’s peanut butter cup whenever they want it, they will likely want it ten times more.

 No need to wait until Halloween to start practicing.
 Intuitive Eating skills can be talked about and explored anytime food is involved.
-Pick a meal that you are all together and open up the conversation:
+Pick a meal that you are all together and start the intuitive eating conversation.

-Let this Halloween be guilt and stress free time for you and your family.
-Teaching your kids to recognize their body’s natural signals, giving them permission to honor those signals and adopting an “all foods fit” philosophy will allow not only the holidays, but also everyday meals and snacks to more enjoyable for everybody and will nurture a healthy relationship between your family and food.
+Let this Halloween be a guilt and stress-free time for you and your family.
+Teaching your kids to recognize their body’s natural signals, giving them permission to honor those signals, and adopting an “all foods fit” philosophy will allow not only the holidays but also everyday meals and snacks to be more enjoyable for everybody and will nurture a healthy relationship between your family and food.
 Take the time to focus on preparing costumes and optimizing your spooky Halloween display for trick or treaters and less time figuring out the best hiding spot for the candy bags.
 Those moments count so much more than how much candy is on the counter.